-There is another route to Turkish citizenship under exceptional circumstances for foreign investors to ensure capital flow to Turkey.
-According to this arrangement citizenship can be acquired in exchange for purchasing property of at least \$1 million or investing in fixed capital of at least \$2 million, or creating new employment for at least 100 people or depositing in in Turkey at least \$3 million with a reservation of not withdrawing it for three years or of buying governmental bonds of \$3 million with a reservation of not selling them for three years, or acquiring investment fund of \$1.5 million.
+There is another route to Turkish citizenship under exceptional circumstances for foreign investors to ensure capital flow to Türkiye.
+According to this arrangement, citizenship can be acquired in exchange for purchasing property of at least \$1 million or investing in fixed capital of at least \$2 million, or creating new employment for at least 100 people or depositing in in Türkiye at least \$3 million with a reservation of not withdrawing it for three years or of buying governmental bonds of \$3 million with a reservation of not selling them for three years, or acquiring investment fund of \$1.5 million.
 The limit for real estate ownership decreased down to \$250,000 in 2018.
 According to data from January 2020 collected from the General Directorate of Deeds and Lands (Tapu ve Kadastro Genel Mudurlugu), 6,694 foreigners have received Turkish nationality through purchasing property since 2017.
 Iranian nationals rank first (1,475) with Iraqis in second place with 842 and Afghans third with 812.

-In 2019 Syrians in Antakya requested information on exceptional citizenship through acquiring property but as far as lawyers know the quota for foreigners to acquire property has been exceeded in Antakya.
-The process is not transparent and mostly regulated thorough internal communication in DGMM and PDMM.
+In 2019, Syrians in Antakya requested information on exceptional citizenship through acquiring property but as far as lawyers know the quota for foreigners to acquire property has been exceeded in Antakya.
+The process is not transparent and mostly regulated thorough internal communication in PMM and PDMM.

-Despite these initiatives, the majority of Syrians remain ineligible for naturalisation under the aforementioned exceptional circumstances.
+The majority of Syrians remain ineligible for naturalisation under the aforementioned exceptional circumstances.
 The criteria for naturalisation are not consistently applied, while the duration of the process also varies.
-In Hatay the process takes 7 months, while in Gaziantep it may take years.

-Unaccompanied children accommodated in child protection shelters are granted citizenship if it is established that they have no relatives in Turkey.
-The legal status of children born in Turkey was discussed by a 2018 report of the Refugee Rights Commission of the Grand National Assembly.
-According to the report, as many as 276,000 children born in Turkey are stateless (haymatlos), since they hold neither Syrian nor Turkish identification papers.
+Unaccompanied children accommodated in child protection shelters are granted citizenship if it is established that they have no relatives in Türkiye.
+The legal status of children born in Türkiye was discussed by a 2018 report of the Refugee Rights Commission of the Grand National Assembly.
+According to the report, as many as 276,000 children born in Türkiye are stateless (haymatlos), since they hold neither Syrian nor Turkish identification papers.
+1022